bitburner-official/bitburner-src/src/Documentation/doc/en/programming/darknet.md

     // If the server isn't connected or is offline, we can't authenticate return false;
   }
+  // If you are already authenticated to that server with this script, you don't need to do it again if (details.hasSession) {
+    return true;
+  }

   switch (details.modelId) {
     case "ZeroLogon":